Gomolemo-k/email-previewer-application/docs/prd.md

 4. AC4: User can save the template.
 5. AC5: User is redirected to the template list page after saving.

-#### Integration Verification

-1. IV1: Existing authentication system still works after creating a template.
-2. IV2: New template is correctly saved to the database.
-3. IV3: Creating a template does not negatively impact application performance.

 ### Story 1.2 Edit Email Template

 As a Content Creator,